 When your drain stops working, it’s most likely clogs in your sewer line.
 This happens due to a break or individual pipe blockage.
 If you can’t find the clog, call a plumber for a professional inspection.
 There are many types of sewer lines, so hiring the right one is crucial.
 But how do you know which type of plumber to call?
 Here are some things to remember when calling a plumber for any plumbing problems.

 When should we call a plumber?

-One way to tell if your clogged drain is clogged is to smell it.
+One way to tell if you have a clogged drain is to smell it.
 If the drain has a foul smell, you may have a problem.
 The odor may be coming from the sewer.
 It may also be a result of city sewer work.
 If you have a sewage smell, call a plumber immediately.
 Depending on the cause of the problem, your plumber may need to perform a non-invasive solution first and then proceed with the excavation process.

 If clogged drains are a problem, a plumber can clean them.
-This way, they can see the underlying problem and determine what repairs need to be made.
+This way, they can see the underlying problem and determine what repairs need.
 Sometimes, tree roots can clog sewer lines, but that’s not the only cause.
 Tree roots are the number one cause of sewer line back-ups.
 A plumber can use a video camera to identify the problem.

 What does a sewer line leak look like?

 If you have a slow drain, your pipe is leaking sewage.
 Before you call a plumber, try using a plunger to clear the clog.
 This will help you determine the source of the leak.
 If the drain still clogs, a leak could cause the waste to build up.
 To determine if your pipe is leaking, check your drain regularly.